The Best Milk Products for Diabetes, Cholesterol, and Digestion

 Yogurt is produced when bacterial cultures are added to milk, so it’s a fermented dairy product.
 What happens here is the lactose in the milk turns into lactic acid because of the added cultures.

 Yogurt is rich in essential vitamins and minerals, including vitamin B2, B12, iodine, calcium, phosphorus, potassium, protein, and zinc.
-Also, it is an excellent source of probiotics which are good bacteria that improve your health in many ways.
+Also, it is an excellent source of probiotics which are good bacteria that improve our health in many ways.

 One study shows that calcium deficiency, along with vitamin D deficiency, negatively affects blood glucose.
-So, drink yogurt to boost your calcium levels.
+So, drink yogurt to boost calcium levels.

 A cup of plain, fat-free yogurt contains 500mg of calcium, 0.5g of fat, 19g of carbs, and 127 calories.
 The glycemic index of plain yogurt is 14, while that of fruited yogurt is 36.